Dr. Preti-Mission Statement

 Shadow

-KOH 2023 September Ovarian Cancer Walks
+KOH 2023 September Ovarian Cancer Walk

 While we try to increase awareness about ovarian cancer every day, we collectively focus our efforts during National Ovarian Cancer Awareness Month each September.
 During our walks, we educate women about the disease, its symptoms and treatment options while raising money for cancer research.
 The funds we raise during these events are awarded to researchers using innovative ideas and technology to find an early detection test and a cure for ovarian cancer.